transdigiware/blockchain/enterprise_upgrade_tool.md

 After the chaincode has been upgraded on your channels, you can use the console to download a new connection profile for your application.
 To download a connection profile, navigate to the **Smart Contracts** tab.
 Click the overflow menu next to each instantiated smart contract.
 Click the **Connect with your SDK** button to download the connection profile.
 For more information, see [Connect with SDK](/docs/blockchain/reference?topic=blockchain-ibp-console-smart-contracts#ibp-console-smart-contracts-connect-to-SDK-panel).
 Your application needs to be updated to use service discovery in order to use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 connection profile to submit a transaction.
 To use service discovery, you also need to add an anchor peer to your channels.
 Use the console to add one of your peers on the new platform as an anchor peer to each channel that you joined.
 For more information, see [Configuring anchor peers](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers).

-## Reverting an upgrade
+## Removing upgraded nodes

-If you want to remove a migrated network for any reason, you can remove the nodes of your network using the **Delete Certificate Authority**, **Delete Ordering Node**, and **Delete Peer** buttons provided on the panel you used to create each node.
+If you want to remove upgraded nodes for any reason, such as a deployment failure, you can remove the nodes of your network using the **Delete Certificate Authority**, **Delete Ordering Node**, and **Delete Peer** buttons provided on the panel you used to create each node.
 These buttons will delete the node from the {{site.data.keyword.blockchainfull_notm}} Platform 2.0, remove any accompanying artifacts, and undo the changes to your organization on Enterprise Plan that were required to deploy the node.
 Because of the changes made to your Enterprise Plan network, you should use the upgrade tool to remove your network on the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 instead of using the {{site.data.keyword.blockchainfull_notm}} Platform console.

 ## Complete upgrade